One-Touch Soccer logo

 No-Shows and Forfeits

 All players and teams are encouraged to do everything within their power to attend their respective games.
-In the event of inclement weather resulting in a team's inability to field the minimum required number of players, a forfeit will result unless One-Touch Soccer has canceled the game.
+In the event of inclement weather resulting in a team's inability to field the minimum required number of players, a forfeit will result unless One-Touch Soccer has cancelled the game.

 If a team fails to show up for a scheduled game, the use of the field by the opposing team shall be permitted at the discretion of management.
 Teams are requested to appreciate that forfeiture is not in the spirit of competition and detracts from the enjoyment of the event by all participants.